From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Discussion

 \subsection{A New Gate to Comparative Urban Research and Heritage Conservation}

-Just as tourists discover a city through its iconic landmarks, researchers can decode urban development by examining how these landmarks interact with their surroundings.
-Our case studies, applying image-based visibility analysis to tall landmark structures across global cities and both modern and historic landmarks within London, demonstrate the methods' great potential in comparative urban research and heritage conservation.
+Our case studies, applying image-based visibility analysis to well-known landmark structures across global cities and to both modern and historic landmarks within London, demonstrate the method's potential for comparative urban research and heritage conservation.

-On the one hand, different roles and perception patterns are recognised for iconic landmark structures in global cities.
+From the first case study, different visibility patterns are recognised for iconic landmark structures in global cities.
 For Petronas Towers in Kuala Lumpur and Burj Khalifa in Dubai, the landmarks are over 400 m in height and gain wide visibility from vast urban locations.
-The objective visibility of the landmarks far exceeds the spatial extent of visual interest captured on Flickr, resulting in a singular, radiating visual positioning.
+The landmark visibility detected via image-based and 3D-based methods far exceeds the spatial extent of photo taking reflected by Flickr, resulting in a singular, radiating visual positioning.
 The landmarks serve not just as local attractions but as integral components of the broader visual background.
 In contrast, in cities such as London, Tokyo, and Paris, the visibility around selected landmarks is effectively confined within well-defined spatial boundaries, such as along riverbanks or principal urban axes and primary roads.
 Concerning the urban fabric, the landmarks exhibit a more harmonious visual positioning, contributing to the spatial structure and distinctive characteristics of local areas.
-Furthermore, our analysis reveals varying perceptual drivers and contexts of the landmarks.
-For example, the view of the Eiffel Tower can be regarded as more 'stylised' from tourism viewpoints, while a similar pattern is not observed for Tokyo Tower.
-With the perception patterns revealed above, our research provides a novel perspective for evaluating the spatial impact of globally recognised landmarks.
-It offers further opportunities to improve the design quality and vitality of landmark-related space.
+With the visibility patterns revealed above, our research provides a novel alternative for evaluating the spatial impact of globally recognised landmarks.
+It offers further opportunities to improve the design quality and vitality of landmark-related space from a planning perspective.